MARTIMM/BSON/README.md

     indexing when decoding which is slightly faster.
   * EDC.pm6 has first preparations to introduce concurrency using cas() when decoding to update document result atomically.
+  * Tests have shown that scheduled code is too short to run parallel compared to the bookkeeping around it.
+So keep the original code but replace the array shifts with indexing when decoding.
 * 0.9.2 Upgraded Rakudo * ===> Bugfix in BSON
 * 0.9.1 Testing with decode/encode classes and roles
 * 0.9.0